MicrosoftDocs/Devices-docs/surface/surface-laptop-studio-graphics.md

 ### Intel Iris™ Xe Graphics

 As the integrated GPU (iGPU) on Surface Laptop Studio, Intel Iris™ Xe Graphics is the singular GPU in the Core i5 model.
 It supports richer gaming experiences and greater speeds for designers and creators.
 With advanced graphics capabilities and an AI-enhanced experience, Intel Iris Xe enables consumers, hobbyists, and online creators to run the latest productivity software like Adobe® Creative Cloud or enjoy gaming titles in 1080p.
 It also increases the number of supported displays from three to four.
-Now you can use up to three external displays alongside the internal display or four external displays at once -- for both integrated GPU and discrete GPU models.[[1]](#references)
+Now you can use up to three external displays alongside the internal display or four external displays at once--for both integrated GPU and discrete GPU models.[[1]](#references)

 ### Comparing discrete GPUs

 NVIDIA GeForce RTX 30 Series and RTX professional GPUs provide massive speedups for games, 3D rendering, video editing, graphic design, AI-accelerated workflows, and many other creative tasks.
 This is thanks to the latest NVIDIA Ampere architecture:

-- 2nd generation RT Cores and DLSS, providing up to 2x performance boosts in top renderers, including Blender Cycles, Chaos V-Ray, and Autodesk Arnold.
+- Second generation RT Cores and DLSS, providing up to 2x performance boosts in top renderers, including Blender Cycles, Chaos V-Ray, and Autodesk Arnold.
-- 3rd generation Tensor Cores that accelerate AI features.
+- Third generation Tensor Cores that accelerate AI features.
 Tensor Cores also bring AI to graphics with capabilities like DLSS, AI denoising, and enhanced editing for select applications.
 - The best-in-class video encoder (NVENC) and hardware acceleration for ray-traced motion blur, a common technique used in production rendering, is now boosted by up to 5x.

 ### NVIDIA GeForce RTX 3050 Ti Laptop GPU